klepikhina/klepikhina.github.io/ski_log/_posts/2026-2-16-NisekoJapan.md

   <img src="https://klepikhina.s3.amazonaws.com/Ski/2026/February/Japan/otaru.jpg" width="333">&nbsp;
 </p>

 Our second side quest was a drive out to Noboribetsu.
-On our way we got our first peek of Yotei and the calm waters of Lake Toya.
+On our way, we got our first peek of Yotei and the calm waters of Lake Toya.
 In Noboribetsu we walked the boardwalks around the hot springs before retiring to the grand onsen in town.

 <p align="center">
   <img src="https://klepikhina.s3.amazonaws.com/Ski/2026/February/Japan/yoteicar.jpg" width="333">&nbsp;